JOB TITLE: Development Associate DEPARTMENT: Development

-The Development Associate must be proficient in Microsoft Office, Outlook, GoogleMail, and Internet for research.
-Familiarity with non-profit Salesforce database software Patron Manager, I-Wave, and Greater Giving as well as experience with government granting requirements a plus.
+The Development Associate should be proficient in Microsoft Office (Excel, Word and PowerPoint), Outlook, GoogleMail, and Internet for research.
+Familiarity with the nonprofit database software PatronManager, iWave, Greater Giving Event Management is a plus.

-TO APPLY FOR THIS POSITION:
+HOW TO APPLY FOR THIS POSITION

 Email your application materials including a cover letter and résumé to Scott Vandrick, Chief Development Officer at [email protected].
 Application window is open through January 15, 2023 or until filled.